the-strawhecker-group/aim/docs/README.md

 <code class="warehouse-url"></code>

+### Important

+1) The portfolio is a required parameter to be pass with every API request.
+2) You can toggle between the market benchmark and the fluid benchmark by setting portfolio=-1 for the market benchmark and portfolio=-2 for the fluid benchmark.

 ### Quickstart

 After [acquiring an ID Token](#obtain-an-id-token), start with a few simple API calls.
 The calls will use `curl` for demonstration, but of course, any HTTP client will do.
 In these examples, `BASE_URL` is set to <code class="warehouse-url"></code>.
 Any query results are for demonstration purposes only and do not represent real values.

-###Important
-1)The portfolio is a required parameter to be pass with every API request.
-2) You can toggle between the market benchmark and the fluid benchmark by setting portfolio=-1 for the market benchmark and portfolio=-2 for the fluid benchmark.

 ```
 # Inspect all attributes.
 Note the rich metadata describing the data type, filter config and values, among other things.
 These attributes determine how the data can be filtered and grouped.